Rhubarb crumble tart with strawberries and almond streusel, the perfect recipe to celebrate spring.

 - whipped cream to serve

-Clean and chop the rhubarb.
-Give it to a large bowl, sprinkle it with the sugar and leave for 30 minutes.
+- Clean and chop the rhubarb.
+Place it into a large bowl, sprinkle it with the sugar and leave for 30 minutes.

-Give the flour, sugar and salt to the bowl of the kitchen machine.
+- Place the flour, sugar, and salt into the bowl of the kitchen machine.
 Pulse to mix.
-Chop the cold butter and give it to the flour mixture.
+Chop the cold butter and add it to the flour mixture.
 Mix until you obtain large crumbs.

-Give 2/3 of this mixture to the prepared tin.
+- Place 2/3 of this mixture into the prepared tin.
 Spread it on the bottom of the tin and press it with your fingers to obtain a smooth surface.
 Press some of the pastry into the flutes of the tin, the edge should be about 2 cm/ 0.8 inches high.

-Mix the remaining dough with the almonds and set aside.
+- Mix the remaining pastry with the almonds and set aside.

-Halve or quarter the strawberries, depending on their size.
+- Halve or quarter the strawberries, depending on their size.
 Drain the rhubarb well.
-Mix the rhubarb and the strawberries and give them to the pie.
-Spread evenly in the tin and top with the almond streusel.
+Mix the rhubarb and the strawberries and place them onto the baked pie crust.
+Spread evenly and top with the almond streusel.

-Bake the pie for 35-40 minutes or until golden brown.
+- Bake the pie for 35-40 minutes more or until golden brown.
 Let cool in the tin.
-When cool remove from the tin if you are using a loose-bottom tin or serve straight from the pie form, if using a regular tin.
+When cool remove from the tin if you are using a loose-bottom tin or serve straight from the pie form if using a regular pie dish.